stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

       ![Section3 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-steps-explain.png)

-      * **Gather_ELB_Statistics:** Go through resource list, and locate the elb resource.
-Query data from it's cloudwatch metrics looking at below metric and statistics in the last 60 minutes.
+      * **Gather_ELB_Statistics:** In this step the resource list is traversed and the ELB resource is located.
+It then queries data from CloudWatch metrics examining the metrics and statistics from the last sixty minutes.

           {{%expand "Click here for List of Metrics"%}}